Return to the workplace webinars 2022

 Registering for the hub

-If you are not set up you can Register now using your UCD email address.
-As you are creating an account on the Spectrum.Life system, outside of the UCD environment, it is essential that you don’t use your UCD Connect password for this account.
+If you are not set up you can (opens in a new window)Register now using your UCD email address.
+As you are creating an account on the Spectrum.Life system, outside the UCD environment, it is essential that you don’t use your UCD Connect password for this account.

 Building New Routines and Responding to Change